 No country in the world has had to use more expired medication than the people of Venezuela.

-Doctors over there could see this firsthand, and it’s almost guaranteed to shock you to the core.
+Doctors there could see this firsthand, and it’s almost guaranteed to shock you.
 They also determined exactly what medicines people need to stockpile and the DIY procedures that can save lives during dark times.

 Their ingenious methods are all saved inside The Home Doctor: Practical Medicine for Every Household.